 #4: “The Case of the Missing Blonde”

-Not only is this “Three’s Company” episode funny, it’s also well-crafted in its own suspenseful way that viewers get to follow along as Jack and Janet try to figure out where Cindy could have gone (or kidnapped, as they believe).
+Not only is this “Three’s Company” episode funny, but it’s also well-crafted in its own suspenseful way to allow viewers to follow along as Jack and Janet try to figure out where Cindy could have gone (or if she’s been kidnapped, as they believe).

-Throw in that Larry and Mr. Furley go missing too, and the revelation that Cindy is with her father (who’s also a knife salesman, of course), and the explanations of what happened to everyone come together nicely to tie up loose ends.
+Throw in that Larry and Mr. Furley go missing too, the revelation that Cindy is with her father (who’s also a knife salesman, of course), and the explanations of what happened to everyone by episode’s end to tie up all the loose ends.

 #3: “Dying to Meet You”